meonkeys/shb/pelican/website/content/pages/home.md

 Batteries included
 : Corresponding source code is provided under a Free and Open Source software license.

-### From the back cover

-Perils await, dear hero: the self-hosting ecosystem is crowded and confusing.

-Fear not!
-I’ll help you quickly set up useful services on your very own server.

-This book is your personal guide to joy; a battle-tested fast path to success.
-Learn how to quickly stand up reliable **services** in **containers** behind a **reverse proxy**.

-With these three basic components we will summon a robust data haven.
-We'll take some basic concepts from systems administration and devops to create love, beauty, and deep meaning.

 ### Tools in the book